bonkmachines/ctrl-arduino/docs/potentiometers.md

   Serial.println(value);
 }

-// Instantiate a potentiometer with the pin number, max. output value,
+// Create a potentiometer with the pin number, max. output value,
 // sensitivity margin (can be 0.01 to 100) & onValueChange handler.
-CtrlPot potentiometer = CtrlPot::create(A0, 100, 1, onValueChange);
+CtrlPot potentiometer(A0, 100, 10, onValueChange);

 void setup() {
   Serial.begin(9600);